 Your personal and professional reputation will be pertinent to pharmaceutical companies.

 Most companies today do background checks ― and pharmaceutical companies and pharmaceutical employment agencies are no exception.

-Reference checking services look for the basics, such as verification of employment dates, job titles, and reason for leaving.
+Reference checking services look for the basics, such as verification of employment dates, job titles, and reasons for leaving.

-However, hiring companies can also look at credit history and driving record.
+However, hiring companies can also look at credit history and driving records.